 Use a Face Mist

 Dry summer and winter air are common hydration culprits, especially when indoors.
 By using a face mist, you will be adding water and other minerals onto your skin that can help it combat the moisture-depleted air.
 Our All-Calm Face Mist is made with Black Oat Extract, rice water, and lotus water to help reduce transepidermal water loss while providing soothing properties.
-We have also added niacinamide and black oat extra to combat inflammation and provide long-lasting hydration.
+We have also added niacinamide to combat inflammation and to help reduce redness and pigmentation.

 Moisturize your Skin

 Add a Facial Oil

 What you eat and drink is reflected on your skin, regardless of the season.
 Drier climates demand more hydration during cold, fall months.
 That’s why it’s important to combat dry, weather by drinking lots of water to stay hydrated as the seasons change.
 Water flushes out toxins from the body and keeps the skin moisturized and soft.

 Avoid Hot Showers

 As much as it feels good to take a hot shower as the weather cools down, it can be really drying on your skin.
 Try to keep the water lukewarm in order to minimize the redness it can cause on your skin.
 If you do take those hot showers, make sure to pat the skin dry (don’t rub!), and finish off with a body oil to seal off the moisture.